satellite830/AnnoView/README.md

 Now, you can upload the dataset to AnnoView

-However, you may want to display more information in AnnoView
+However, you may want to more information to be displayed in AnnoView, e.g. taxonomic information, functional annotations by PFAM and KEGG.

-### Modify the CSV
+### Edit CSV
-This workflow is intended for modifying .csv files downloaded from AnnoView
+This workflow is intended for editing the .csv files downloaded from AnnoView

-Users can add annotation categories (kegg and pfam), define default center gene, taxonomic information by modifying the table
+Users can add annotation categories (kegg and pfam), define default center gene, taxonomic information by adding these information to the table

-AnnoView will automatically sort the gene neighborhoods when the default center gene is defined

-The updated center gene and annotation details can be viewed by uploading the updated table back to AnnoView
+The updated center gene and annotation details can be viewed by uploading the updated table back to AnnoView.
+AnnoView will also automatically sort the gene neighborhoods when the default center gene is defined

 First, remove ^M from the .csv file